cesarArtezan/katacoda-scenarios-1/mongodb/step10.md

 Recall what we have in the collection using `find()` (did you remember the syntax?)

-Let's remove all users that are younger then 20:
+Let's remove all users that are younger than 20:

 `db.users.remove({age:{$lt:20}})`{{execute}}